If you are looking to use CBD, you may have come across products labelled as hemp oil and wondering if they are the same as CBD oil?

 Hemp Oil Extraction

-Hemp oil is obtained from hemp seeds (not the marijuana plant), and it doesn’t contain any cannabinoids like CBD or THC, but it is rich in protein, fatty acids, vitamin E, omega 6, and other nutrients.
+Hemp oil is obtained from hemp seeds (not the marijuana plant), and it doesn’t contain cannabinoids like CBD or THC but is rich in protein, fatty acids, vitamin E, omega 6, and other nutrients.

 (This is why you will sometimes see it referred to as cannabis Sativa seed oil or cannabis plant oil, especially when added to beauty products).

-Hemp seed oil may not contain any cannabinoid, but it still has many health benefits like promoting hormonal balance, improving cognitive function, and boosting the immune system.
+Hemp seed oil may not contain any cannabinoids, but it still has many health benefits, promoting hormonal balance, improving cognitive function, and boosting the immune system.

-It is extracted similarly to various seed oils like flaxseed oil, olive oil, coconut oil, and sunflower oil: using a cold-press machine to extract the hemp seed oil.
+It is extracted similarly to various seed oils like flaxseed, olive, coconut, and sunflower oil using a cold-press machine to remove the hemp seed oil.

 Hemp seeds are packed in the cold press machine; the seeds are then crushed and pulverized so that the oil runs through the canals and is separated from the pulp.

-This extraction method is very traditional and results in unprocessed hemp oil, and all the nutrients of the seed are preserved.
+This extraction method is very traditional, resulting in unprocessed hemp oil and preserving all the seed nutrients.

 The Various Benefits of CBD Oil and Hemp Seed Oil

-Both CBD oil and hemp seed oil have a pivotal role in the wellness industry, and they are helping people lead healthier lives.
+CBD oil and hemp seed oil have a pivotal role in the wellness industry, helping people lead healthier lives.

-If you are looking to buy CBD oil, you need to fully understand what type of product you are buying and check the oil does contain active CBD rather than just hemp oil.
+If you are looking to buy CBD oil, you need to fully understand what type of product you are buying and check the oil contains active CBD rather than just hemp oil.

-Sometimes the price of your product can often be an indication of the contents and quality.
+Sometimes, the price of your product can be an indication of the contents and quality.

-Both hemp oil and CBD products can have benefits, but of the two, we really feel that the latter has the most potential for optimal health and well-being.
+Both hemp oil and CBD products can have benefits, but we feel the latter has the most potential for optimal health and well-being.

 If you would like to try CBD for yourself for pain or any other health reason, we recommend giving our in-house brand a try.

-We make sure all our oils and products are of the very highest quality.
-You can find our Full Spectrum CBD for sale on this link with all the information.
+We ensure all our oils and products are of the highest quality.
+With all the information, you can find our Full Spectrum CBD for sale on this link.